top of page

 FAN SHOP:

-SCP07 Fanshop in der Home Deluxe Arena (Wilfried Finke Allee 1, 33104 Paderborn; 9am-12pm & 3pm-6pm, Tue-Fri; 10am-1pm, Sat).
-The fanshop also opens its doors on home matchdays as follows:
+SCP07 Fanshop in der Home Deluxe Arena (Wilfried Finke Allee 1, 33104 Paderborn; 9am-12pm & 3pm-6pm, Tue-Fri; 10am-1pm, Sat; open two hours before kick-off and for 30 minutes after full-time on home matchdays.

 A couple of mobile fanshops also set up on a matchday - with one on the stadium forecourt and the other under the Osttribüne.
-They open a couple of hours before kick-off and final sales are made about 30 minutes after the match ends.
+They also open a couple of hours before kick-off and final sales are made about 30 minutes after the match ends.

 FOOD & DRINK OPTIONS